Summer Mountain Safety

 Downhill Mountain Biking at Grand Targhee Resort is a significantly different experience from cross country riding.
 The trails require constant physical and mental effort in order for all riders to maintain control.

-All bikes riding the lift served downhill trails at Grand Targhee Resort must have one functioning brake per wheel.
-This keeps dirt jump bikes, BMX, kids with coaster brakes and beach cruisers off the trails but allows regular mountain bikes and mountain unicycles to ride on the downhill trails.
+All bikes riding the lift served downhill trails at Grand Targhee Resort must have one functioning brake per wheel, no coaster brakes.

-Helmets are required, a properly fitted full-faced helmet is recommended.
+Helmets and proper footwear are required, a properly fitted full-faced helmet is recommended.
 Protective clothing and equipment is also recommended.
-The best protection from abrasion requires gloves, long pants, long sleeves, leg armor, arm armor and solid biking, running or hiking shoes.
+The best protection from abrasion requires gloves, long pants, long sleeves, leg armor, arm armor and solid biking, running or hiking shoes, no sandals or flip flops.
 Body armor like a Pressure Suit or neck brace can provide even further protection.
 Protective equipment can be rented at the Habitat bike shop.

 The level of risk increases with the level of difficulty.
 Black trails often have significant drops and jumps that require skill and experience to navigate.
 Every rider should be prepared to dismount their bike and carefully walk portions of the trail that they’re uncomfortable riding down.
 Young riders become a hazard to other riders if they are unable to ride a trail or move out of the way.
 Children should be accompanied by an adult at all times and should be monitored for fatigue regularly.

 Many of our downhill biking trails include man-made features.
 Each of these features includes a “gateway”, which is intended to allow users to ride around the feature.
 Please be sure to inspect each feature prior to use, and if you’re unsure how to properly use it, ask a qualified Grand Targhee Resort employee.